-James Hopkins Trust was established nearly 30 years ago, and has been providing incredibly important care for babies and children to the age of 5 who have a life limiting or life threatening condition and in the process supporting the families of those children.
-In fact, they currently help over 90, all in our own county, Gloucestershire.
+James Hopkins Trust was established just over 30 years ago, and has been providing incredibly important respite care for babies, children and their families to the age of 5 who have a life limiting or life threatening condition and in the process supporting the families of those children.
+In fact, they currently help over 100, all in our own county, Gloucestershire.

-Over the previous 30 years, James Hopkins Trust has supported in excess of 500 children, along with their families throughout Gloucestershire.
+Over the last 30 years, James Hopkins Trust has supported in excess of 500 children, along with their families, throughout Gloucestershire.
 They offer free nursing respite, night or day, in either the homes of the children or at their purpose built multi-sensory respite centre and gardens named Kites Corner.

 Kites Corner is filled with love and laughter, and is a place where very special and long lasting memories are created.
 James Hopkins Trust have dedicated themselves to facilitating that.

-The tickets, drinks, snacks, raffle tickets and anything else that you purchase or donate on the night, along with your own enthusiastic ‘he’s behind you’ performance will make SouthAmDram’s Aladdin 2019 a success and raise as much money as possible.
+The snacks, Ice Cream, raffle tickets and anything else that you purchase or donate on the night, along with your own enthusiastic ‘he’s behind you’ performance will make SouthAmDram’s Wizard of Gloz 2020 a success and raise as much money as possible.